trailofbits/ctf/forensics/README.md

 TODO: crash-course in manipulating binary data in Python

-## Common Challenge Types, Strategies
+## Common Forensics Concepts and Tools

-What follows is a high-level overview of some common tasks in forensics CTF challenges, and some recommended tools for tackling these problems.
+What follows is a high-level overview of some of the common concepts in forensics CTF challenges, and some recommended tools for performing common tasks.

 ### File format identification (and "magic bytes")